fxnlabs/function-public-docs/community-apps/function-chat.md

 # Function Chat

-Function Chat is your gateway to **powerful AI conversations**—a decentralized chatbot designed to provide **fast, intelligent, and seamless AI interactions**.
+Function Chat is your gateway to **powerful AI conversations**, a decentralized chatbot designed to provide **fast, intelligent, and seamless AI interactions**.
 Whether you're **asking questions, generating content, or exploring AI models**, Function Chat delivers **a smooth, private, and censorship-resistant experience**.

 ***